 Whenever you choose a health care provider, you should make sure that he or she accepts both your private health insurance and Medicaid.
 When you visit your health care provider, you should provide both your Medicaid identification card and your private health insurance information.

 If the service you receive is covered by both your private health insurance and by Medicaid, Medicaid may pay a portion of the bill that is not paid by your private health insurance company.
 Generally, your health care provider must bill your private insurance company first.
-The provider may only bill Medicaid for any amount that is not paid by your private health insurance, and if Medicaid does pay anything, it will only pay up to a certain amount.
+The provider may bill Medicaid only for any amount not paid by your private health insurance, and if Medicaid does pay, it will pay only up to a certain amount.

 It is important to remember that if you receive services from a health care provider who does not accept Medicaid, Medicaid will not cover any portion of your bill.